jianchang512/pyvideotrans/README_en_v2.md

 ```

-**Open any terminal, execute `python3 -V`, if it displays “3.12.0”, the installation is successful, otherwise it's a failure.**
+**Open any terminal and execute `python3 -V`, if the output is "3.10.4", it means the installation was successful; otherwise, it was not successful.**

-1. Create a folder without spaces and Chinese characters, open the folder from the terminal.
+1. Create a folder without spaces or Chinese characters, then navigate to that folder from the terminal.
-3. In the terminal execute the command `git clone https://github.com/jianchang512/pyvideotrans`.
+3. In the terminal, execute `git clone https://github.com/jianchang512/pyvideotrans`
-4. Continue with the command `cd pyvideotrans`.
+4. Continue with `cd pyvideotrans`
-5. Continue with `python -m venv venv`.
+5. Execute `python -m venv venv`
-6. Continue with the command `source ./venv/bin/activate`, confirming that the terminal prompt starts with `(venv)`.
+6. Continue with `source ./venv/bin/activate`, ensure the command line prompt has changed to start with `(venv)`, otherwise, it indicates an error.
-7. Execute `pip install -r requirements.txt --no-deps`, if there's a failure prompt, switch to Aliyun mirror source and execute the following 2 commands.
+7. Execute `pip install -r requirements.txt --no-deps`, if failure occurs, execute the following 2 commands to switch the pip mirror to Alibaba.

     ```